-Most of us rely on recommendations from family and friends or other health care practitioners as we consider our options for a new orthodontist in Wyebridge On.
+Most of us rely on recommendations from family and friends or other health care practitioners as we consider our options for a new dentist in Wyebridge On.
 These days, people often supplement that with information gathered online.

 However, the needs and wants of others may or may not match yours, and it’s hard to tell from a website what a dental practice is truly like.
 That’s why the three-step approach described in this article can often yield better results.

-Voted #1 orthodontist in Wyebridge On
+Best orthodontist in Wyebridge On

 How has the dentist kept abreast of new developments in dentistry?